kikweeisW2012/Konpaniondx/README.md

-# KonpanionDx
+# WiddleKnight

-### KonpanionDx is a forked HKMPpouch mod that adds a little knight to keep you company (works with CustomKnight).
+### WiddleKnight is a forked HKMPpouch mod that adds a little knight to keep you company (works with CustomKnight).

 # 0.2.3.6
 **Removed dance/acid death animation.**